eblerjana/pangenie/docs/source/input.rst

 - **sequence-resolved** - the REF and ALT sequences need to be given explicitly (i.e. symbolic records are not allowed)

 Note especially the third property listed above.
 See the figure below for an illustration of how overlapping variant alleles need to be represented in the input VCF provided to PanGenie.
-We provide details on how to generate such VCFs in XXX.
+We provide details on how to generate such VCFs below.

 .. image:: _static/input-representation.png
     :width: 600